 - build-and-test

 This configuration starts with defining the Node.js orb.
-The Node.js orb contains a set of prepackaged CircleCI configurations you can use to easily install Node.js and its package managers (npm, yarn).
+The Node.js orb contains a set of prepackaged CircleCI configurations you can use to easily install Node.js and its package managers (npm and yarn).

 In the build-and-test

-job, we have steps to checkout/pull the latest code changes, install packages and run the test suite.
+job, there are steps to check out the latest code changes, install packages, and run the test suite.

 Note: The node/install-packages